fumlig/libchess/docs/chess.md

 Construct position.

-Construct a position frmo the given information.
+Construct a position froo the given information.
 It is assumed that the position is valid.

 #### Parameters